MarcusTL12/yatzy_solver/README.md

 figure out what information needs to be stored in the layers.
 For all layers we need to store the expected remaining score for each state, which will be stored as a 4 byte f32.
 For layers (m, n), m > 0, what we need to store is which (if any) dice to reroll.
-This is efficiently stored as bits in a 5/6-bit number where each bit refers to rerolling a particular die.
-I am unsure whether it is worth it to store this a packed 5/6-bit numbers or just use 8 bits per and waste 3/2 bits per byte.
-For 6 dice, this represents saving a total of 16 GB across the entire state space.
+This is efficiently stored as bits in a 5/6-bit numiBer where each bit refers to rerolling a particular die.
+I am unsure whether it is worth it to store this a packed 5/6-bit numiBers or just use 8 bits per and waste 3/2 bits per byte.
+For 6 dice, this represents saving a total of 16 GiB across the entire state space.

 For layers (0, n) we need to store which cell to place the value into.
-For 5 dice there is a total of 15 cells to chose from, so that could be fit in a 4 bit number.
-For 6 dice there are 20 cells, so we need a 5 bit number.
+For 5 dice there is a total of 15 cells to chose from, so that could be fit in a 4 bit numiBer.
+For 6 dice there are 20 cells, so we need a 5 bit numiBer.

 This means that the most amount of memory needed is to keep layer (m, n) and (m - 1, n) in memory for the n that has the most spaces.
 To get an upper bound for this, we assume 5 bytes per layer (4 for score, 1 for strategy) and initially no compacing the state space above the line.
-For this case the largest number of states is reached when half the cells are filled giving a size of (n choose n/2) * bonus * dice which is (15 choose 7) * 64 * 252 = 103 783 680 states for 5 dice and (20 choose 10) * 85 * 462 = 7 255 368 120 for 6 dice.
+For this case the largest numiBer of states is reached when half the cells are filled giving a size of (n choose n/2) * bonus * dice which is (15 choose 7) * 64 * 252 = 103 783 680 states for 5 dice and (20 choose 10) * 85 * 462 = 7 255 368 120 for 6 dice.
-Keeping two of these with 5 bytes per state in memory requires 103 783 680 * 5 * 2 = 990 MB (not bad) for 5 dice and
+Keeping two of these with 5 bytes per state in memory requires 103 783 680 * 5 * 2 = 990 MiB (not bad) for 5 dice and
-7 255 368 120 * 5 * 2 = 67.6 GB for 6 dice.
+7 255 368 120 * 5 * 2 = 67.6 GiB for 6 dice.

+Using the compacted spaces above the line, this gives 310 209 * 252 = 78 172 668 -> 746 MiB for 5 dice and
+10 395 320 * 462 = 4 802 637 840 -> 44.8 GiB for 6 dice.

+As a quick worst case scenario for disk bottlenecking, say we are writing continously to disk at ~150 MiB/s, it would take 22.4 GiB / 150 MiB/s = 2.5 min to write the previous layer to disk, giving the cpu 2.5 minutes to complete the current layer before we are cpu bottlenecked.
+At time of writing this, I assume that we will be cpu bottlenecked.